Allo-lala/Spredit-Celo-hackathon/README.md

 # celo-app

-A Celo blockchain application with token claiming functionality
+A Celo blockchain application with token claiming functionality called `Spredit` from `Spot (Sport) predictions `

 A modern Celo blockchain application built with Next.js, TypeScript, and Turborepo.
 This app allows users to connect their wallet and claim 20 tokens once per wallet address using Composer Kit UI components.